 Practice mindfulness techniques to help reduce anxiety.

 Again, this was not one of my fortes in the past.
 But working with a therapist over the past five years has helped me with this.
-I had to learn how to become vulnerable and open – not only with my other male friends but with female ones as well.
+I had to learn how to become vulnerable and open – not only with my other male friends but with female ones.

-The same principle of scoping your focus on the here and now works for times like these.
-Your routine might include things like getting up, showering, making coffee, getting dressed, reading emails and so on… Just keep doing that.
+The same principle of reducing your focus to the here and now works for times like these.
+Your routine might include getting up, showering, making coffee, getting dressed, reading emails, and so on… Just keep doing that.
 Do it with focus.
 It will help to give you a sense of continuity and normalcy even when you find yourself in alien territory.

 Using supermarket pickup and reducing risk for essential workers.

-This is another thing that sounds simple but, when you bolt awake in the middle of the night in fear of having chest pains, being unemployed or getting sick, well, that’s when it gets difficult.
+This is another thing that sounds simple.
+But when you bolt awake in the middle of the night, terrified of chest pains, being unemployed, or getting sick, that's when it gets tricky.

 I usually do my meditation before bed to slow down my breathing and heart rate.
-It helps set the mood so to speak.
-I also don’t bring my phone to bed, or use my computer after 9 p.m. to reduce the exposure to blue light which allegedly wreaks havoc on our ability to sleep.
+It helps set the mood, so to speak.
+I also don't bring my phone to bed or use my computer after 9 p.m.
+This reduces my exposure to blue light, which allegedly wreaks havoc on our ability to sleep.

-Find what works for you by analysing your life in terms of a single day.
+Find what works for you by analyzing your life in terms of a single day.
 Keep your routine and your balance.
-Start small and make changes only as you have the capacity to do so.
+Start small and make changes only as you can do so.
 There is no rush in any of this.
-Over time, you will feel more grounded, as I have, and life will resume with less fear and more fulfilment.
+Over time, you will feel more grounded, as I have, and life will resume with less fear and more fulfillment.